faqs

 You will not lose any CPP benefits you have already earned.
 You would continue to receive your pension from the CPP until an APP is set up and then receive the same or better pension from an APP instead of the CPP.

-The provincial government has introduced the Alberta Pension Protection Act.
-Among other things, that legislation would ensure that there cannot be a move to an APP unless it provides benefits that are the same as CPP or better.
+The provincial government has passed the Alberta Pension Protection Act.
+Among other things, that legislation ensures there cannot be a move to an APP unless it provides benefits that are the same as CPP or better.
 This is also legally required under the CPP Act.

 What are the risks I might lose some of my pension entitlements if I need to switch between the Canada Pension Plan and Alberta Pension Plan?